|List name||Number of articles||Updated on|

 ASAPbio (Accelerating Science and Publication in biology) is a scientist-driven nonprofit with a mission to drive open and innovative communication in the life sciences.
 We promote the productive use of preprints for research dissemination and transparent peer review and feedback on all research outputs.

 As part of our activities we work to foster participation in preprint review, and with this goal, we are coordinating review and feedback on preprints using the crowd review model pioneered by the journal Synlett.
-In 2022 we are partnering with SciELO Preprints to include the review of preprints in Portuguese.
-Launched in April 2020, SciELO Preprints is a multilingual, multi-disciplinary preprint server managed by the SciELO Program.

 The crowd preprint review involves a group of researchers (‘the crowd’) who will receive a weekly preprint and be invited to provide feedback on the paper via a collaborative Google document.